zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 sudo usermod -a -G docker <username>
 ```

-Be sure to log out and log back in for this change to take effect.
+Make sure to log out and log back in for this change to take effect.

 Run the image